‘The Walking Dead’: Cast And Crew On Betrayal, Sacrifice, Weaponizing [Spoiler], And Rick Grimes’ Changes

 “When the Scavengers turn on our group, it comes out of nowhere, and it’s a huge blow.
 They have given no indication that they would have been anything other than loyal.”

 TWD executive producer Gale Ann Hurd added that the betrayal by the Scavengers throws everything off balance.
 However, there was one clue that Jadis might betray Rick.
 This wasn’t mentioned by the cast or crew, but back when the Scavengers were first introduced, Jadis said she would do what was best for her people.
 It wasn’t really her words that indicated she couldn’t be trusted, but the way that she said it.
 Even Pollyanna McIntosh said that Jadis likes to make deals and is always on the lookout for the best one.
-Apparently, Negan could offer them something better that what Rick Grimes promised.
+Apparently, Negan could offer them something better than what Rick Grimes promised.

 A post shared by The Walking Dead (@amcthewalkingdead) on